-Christmas Devotional Series
+Christmas Devotionals Series

 This unlikely audience for such a heavenly announcement then saw the skies filled with angels, each one praising God, saying:

-“Glory to God in the highest heaven, and peace on earth to those with whom God is pleased.”
+“Glory to God in the highest heaven, and on earth peace to those on whom his favor rests.”

 This Advent, as we celebrate the birth of the Prince of Peace, we especially remember and pray for our brothers, sisters, and neighbors who endure war and persecution in so many places, including in the Holy Land.
 May we continue to find the peace that surpasses understanding in Emmanuel, our God who is with us in every circumstance, who has come to defeat sin and death, and who will come again in glory and righteousness.